ashleydavies/Bloggernetes/README.md

 ### Building and Using the Docker Image

-To push the image to a Docker registry:
+To push the image to a Docker registry, assuming you want a linux/amd64 image, you can use the following command:

 ```
-bazel run //cmd:push_image --tag=latest
+bazel run --platforms=@rules_go//go/toolchain:linux_amd64 //cmd:push_image --tag=latest
 ```

 You can also specify a different repository by setting the `repository` attribute in the `oci_push` rule in `cmd/BUILD.bazel`.